-The Navy’s TSRA process is summarized in Figure 1.
-This TSRA process is consistent with DODD 1430.13, Training Simulators and Devices, 22 August 1986.
-It is important to understand that the TSRA process, also referred to as front end analysis, is tailored by the training analyst to fit the scope of the training requirement.
+The Navy’s TSRA process is also referred to as front end analysis.
+The TSRA process is tailored by the training analyst to fit the scope of the training requirement.
 Obviously, the analysis required to support a minor update to a part task trainer would differ in scope and resources from the analysis required to support the new development of a major new training system.

 As shown in Figure 1, the TSRA proceeds through four major analysis activities.
 Each activity concludes with publication of a document or report.
 The general flow of the analysis starts with the identification and verification of a training need.
 It then proceeds with identification of alternative solutions, and culminates with the detailed specifications required for acquisition.